benrr101/node-taglib-sharp/docs/classes/OggTag.md

 This field should be used to store user notes and comments.
 There is no constraint on what text can be stored here, but it should not contain programmatic data.
-Because this field contains notes the the user might think of while consuming the media, it may be useful for an application to make this field easily accessible, perhaps even including it in the main interface.
+Because this field contains notes the user might think of while consuming the media, it may be useful for an application to make this field easily accessible, perhaps even including it in the main interface.